Efficient storage of Pareto points in biobjective mixed integer programming: Introduction

-It is well-known \citep[cf.][]{ehrgott2005multicriteria} that a BOLP can be solved by taking convex combinations of $f_{1}(\cdot)$ and $f_{2}(\cdot)$ and solving a finite number of LPs.
-Thus for BOLP, the set of Pareto points can be characterized as $\Omega_P = \{(\xi_{1},\xi_{2})\in\R^2\colon \xi_{2}=\psi(\xi_{1})\}$ where $\psi(\cdot)$ is a continuous convex piecewise linear function obtained using extreme points of the dual feasible region.
-Similarly, for BOIP it is known that $\Omega_P$ is a finite set of discrete points in $\R^{2}$.
+It is known \citep{ehrgott2005multicriteria} that a biobjective LP (BOLP) can be solved by taking convex combinations of $f_{1}(\cdot)$ and $f_{2}(\cdot)$ and solving a finite number of LPs.
+Thus for BOLP, the set of Pareto points can be characterized as $\Omega_P = \{(\xi_{1},\xi_{2})\in\R^2\colon \xi_{2}=\psi(\xi_{1})\}$ where $\psi(\cdot)$ is a continuous, convex, piecewise linear function obtained using extreme points of the feasible region.
+For biobjective integer programs (BOIPs) it is known that $\Omega_P$ is a finite set of points in $\R^{2}$.
 Now consider the case of BOMILP.
 Let $Y = \proj_{y} P_{I}$ be the set of integer feasible subvectors to \eqref{BOMILP}.
 Since $P_{I}$ is bounded, we have $Y = \{y^{1},\ldots,y^{k}\}$ for some finite $k$.
-Then for each $y^{i}\in Y$ there is an associated BOLP, referred to as a \emph{slice problem} and denoted $\P(y^i)$, obtained by fixing $y=y^{i}$ in \eqref{BOMILP},
+Then for each $y^{i}\in Y$ there is an associated BOLP, referred to as a \emph{slice problem} and denoted $\P(y^i)$, obtained by fixing $y=y^{i}$ in \eqref{BOMILP}: